Travel.State.Gov > International Travel > Country Information > Canada International Travel Information

 Entry into Canada is solely determined by Canada Border Services Agency (CBSA) officials in accordance with Canadian law.
 Please see the CBSA’s website for full details.

 Travel Programs: Both the U.S. and Canadian governments urge frequent travelers to join the NEXUS trusted traveler program.

 Entry into Canada: Canadian law requires that all persons entering Canada carry both proof of citizenship and proof of identity.
 A valid U.S. passport, passport card, or NEXUS card satisfies these requirements for U.S. citizens.

 Children under 16 need only present proof of U.S. citizenship.

 Entry into the United States: When traveling by air from Canada, U.S. citizens are required by U.S. law to present a U.S. passport book.
-A few exceptions to this rule and a full list of documents that can be used at land and sea borders are provided on the U.S. Customs and Border Protection (CBP) website.
+A few exceptions to this rule exist and a full list of documents that can be used at land and sea borders are provided on the U.S. Customs and Border Protection (CBP) website.

 Travel with Minors: If you plan to travel to Canada with a minor who is not your own child or for whom you do not have full legal custody, CBSA may require you to present a notarized affidavit of consent from the minor’s parents.
-Please refer to the CBSA websitefor more details.
+Please refer to the CBSA website for more details.

-Find information on dual nationality, prevention of international parental child abduction, and customs information on our websites.
+Dual Nationals: Find information on dual nationality, prevention of international parental child abduction, and customs information on our websites.

 While Canadian gun control laws are much stricter than those in the United States, such laws have not prevented gun-related violence in certain areas.